fronrich/react-hook-useragent/README.md

 ## How It Works

 - **Retrieving the UA String:**
-  The hook accesses `navigator.userAgent` to obtain the browser's user agent string.
+  The hook accesses `navigator.userAgent` to obtain the browser's user agent information.

 - **Performance Optimization:**
   The hook uses `useMemo` to ensure that the parsing computation is performed only when the user agent string changes.

 ## API

-The hook returns an string representing the useragent.
+The hook returns an object representing the useragent.
+Extrapolate information such as browser, os, device, cpu, engine

 ## Contributing